-COUNT II

-Unjust Enrichment
+COUNT II Unjust Enrichment

-(On Behalf of the Nationwide Class and Florida-Only Class)
+(On Behalf of the Nationwide Class and California Subclass)

 - 52. Plaintiff incorporates by reference and re-alleges each and every allegation contained above, as though fully set forth herein. - 53.
 As a result of Defendant's wrongful and deceptive conduct alleged herein, Defendant knowingly and voluntarily accepted and retained wrongful benefits in the form of money paid by the Plaintiff and members of the Class when they purchased the Aerosol Antiperspirant Products. - 54.
 In so doing, Defendant acted with conscious disregard for the rights of Plaintiff and members of the Class. - 55.
-As a result of Defendant's wrongful conduct as alleged herein, Defendant has been unjustly enriched at the expense of, and to the detriment of, Plaintiff and members of the Class.
+As a result of Defendant's wrongful conduct as alleged herein, Defendant has been unjustly enriched at the expense of, and to the detriment of, Plaintiff and members of the Class. - 56.
+Defendant's unjust enrichment is traceable to, and resulted directly and proximately from, the conduct alleged herein. - 57.
+Under the common law doctrine of unjust enrichment, it is inequitable for Defendant to be permitted to retain the benefits it received, and is still receiving, without justification, from the false and deceptive labeling and marketing of the Aerosol Antiperspirant Products to Plaintiff and members of the Class.